jdomainapp/training/README.md

 # training

 Shared technical training repository for JDA members.
-- Create a top-level issue for one training topic
+- Create a top-level issue for one training topic (see [Issues](https://github.com/jdomainapp/training/issues))
 - Link to it in [Issue #1 Training-TOC](https://github.com/jdomainapp/training/issues/1)
-- Create a repository folder for the new topic
+- Create a repository folder for the new topic (see the example folders)
 - Upload all the code examples, etc. of the topic to this folder.